nick4rivers/namc-bug-db/docs/database/taxaonomic_data.md

 | 662 | 19 | 5711 |
 | 41 | 23 | 662 |

-This can be expanded with some joins to show the taxa for each level of the hierarchy:
+This can be expanded with some joins to show the taxa for each level of the hierarchy for the individual taxa:

 ```sql
 SELECT t.taxonomy_id, l.level_name, ttt.scientific_name